 Reminisce about the good old days at Bullock or LBJ

 For a Texas-sized dose of history, amble on over to the Bob Bullock Texas State History Museum or the LBJ Presidential Library and Museum at the University of Texas.
-The Bullock museum prides itself on telling the “continually unfolding Story of Texas,” and features three spacious exhibit floors, as well as a live theater and IMAX theatre.
+At the Bullock museum, they pride themselves on telling the “continually unfolding Story of Texas.”
+With three spacious exhibit floors, as well as a live theater and IMAX theatre, there’s plenty to do.
 The LBJ Library was named after former president Lyndon Baines Johnson (whose wife, Lady Bird, was also pretty awesome) and is most famous for its Vietnam exhibit and its replica of the Oval Office as it looked during Johnson’s term.